 This plant is sometimes sold as Fallopia in other states and on the Internet, but this is not allowed in Washington state.
 Introducing this plant to landscapes in King County is highly discouraged due to the high risk of spread by root and stem, its impact on rivers and the difficulty of control once established.
 Non-invasive alternatives to itadori knotweed can be found in the Garden Wise booklet available for download or by contacting our office.

 Stems are stout, cane-like, hollow between the nodes, somewhat reddish-brown, 5 to 8 feet tall, and profusely branched.
 The plants die back above ground at the end of the growing season.
 However, the dead reddish brown canes often persist throughout the winter.
 The stem nodes are swollen and surrounded by thin papery sheaths.

 Leaves are thick and tough in texture, with short petioles, 2 to 7 inches long and about two-thirds as wide, spade-shaped with a truncate base and an abruptly narrowed leaf tip.
 An identifying character is the lack of hairs on the leaf undersides.
 Instead of hairs, there are low, bump-like structures (scabers) visible on the veins with a hand lens.

 The flowers are small, creamy white to greenish white, and grow in showy plume-like, branched clusters from leaf axils near the ends of the stems.
-Flower clusters are generally longer than the subtending leaf, unlike the shorter flower clusters found on giant knotweed and the mid-size clusters found on the hybrid Bohemian knotweed.
+Flower clusters are generally longer than the subtending leaf, unlike the shorter flower clusters found on giant knotweed and the mid-size clusters found on hybrid knotweed.
 Leaf and flower characters are most reliable when looking near the middle of a branch.
 The fruit is 3-sided, black and shiny.

 - Washington State Noxious Weed Control Board (external link)